jcalixte/tps/README.md

 ### Stock

-Blue bins are your security stock.
+Blue bins are your security stock, to make sure teams can work without any blockers.
 It's to make sure the next team will always have material to transform.
 But it comes with a cost: overburden, stagnation (increase lead time) and duplicated mistakes (not simulated here).

 The less you have, the less your team has mental charge.